 It is against this background that the process of the IDP/Budget will be conducted by Lephalale Municipality.
-This process plan needs to be accepted by both the District Municipality and sector departments for co-ordination purpose and alignment of the entire review process.
+This plan has been accepted by both the District Municipality and sector departments for co-ordination purpose and alignment of the entire review process.